High Holy Days Conference 2015

 In all these ways, it was a conference that addressed our people’s traditions and texts and the aspirations we have for a hopeful future.

-Please see the Board of Rabbis YouTube channel for recordings from all of the sessions.
+Please see the Board of Rabbis YouTube channel for recordings of all the sessions.